 Now, construct a proximity surface from the second point to everywhere, and stream your third stop down it for the second leg of your journey.
 The left side of Figure 1 shows a stepped accumulation surface for the first two segments of a "directed hike" through the demonstration area.
-The shaded area shows the portion of the proximity

-From the online book Beyond Mapping III by Joseph K. Berry, www.innovativegis.com/basis/.
-All rights reserved.
-Permission to copy for educational use is granted.
-Page 8 surface from the start until the concentric ripples encountered the second point.
-The nonshaded area picks up the count by adding the proximity from there to all other locations.
+The shaded area shows the portion of the proximity surface from the start until the concentric ripples encountered the second point.
+The non-shaded area picks up the count by adding the proximity from there to all other locations.
 The result is a two-tiered surface similar to a spiral staircase.
 If you stream down the stepped accumulation surface from the third stop, it first flows down the top tier to the second stop, then continues down to the first point (right side of Figure 1).